 Global Medical Clothing Market to Hit USD 99.9 Billion at 5.9% CAGR; Covid-19 to Create New Opportunities Worldwide, says Fortune Business Insights™

-Key Companies Covered in the Medical Clothing Market Research Report Are Cardinal Health, Inc., Halyard Health, 3M Company, Medline Industries, Inc., Superior Uniform Groups, Semperit AG Holding, Ansell Healthcare LLC, Medline Industries, Mölnlycke Health Care, Barco Uniforms. and other key market players.
+Key Prominent Players Covered in the Medical Clothing Market Research Report Are Cardinal Health, Inc., Halyard Health, 3M Company, Medline Industries, Inc., Superior Uniform Groups, Semperit AG Holding, Ansell Healthcare LLC, Medline Industries, Mölnlycke Health Care, Barco Uniforms and other key market players.

 /EIN News/ -- Pune, India, Nov.
-19, 2020 (GLOBE NEWSWIRE) -- The report states that the medical clothing market size was USD 63.3 billion in 2019 and is projected to reach USD 99.9 billion by 2027, exhibiting a CAGR of 5.9% during the forecast period.
-North America procured USD 25.5 billion in 2019 and is set to dominate in the forthcoming period.
-This growth is attributable to the presence of numerous medical clothing manufacturing companies, increasing prevalence of acute and chronic diseases, and developed healthcare infrastructure.
-The global medical clothing market is set to gain momentum from the rising incidence of hospital-acquired infections.
+24, 2020 (GLOBE NEWSWIRE) -- The global medical clothing market size is set to gain momentum from the rising incidence of hospital-acquired infections.
 Besides, the rising awareness campaigns regarding the benefits of clinical clothing would affect the market positively.
+The report further states that the medical clothing market size was USD 63.3 billion in 2019 and is projected to reach USD 99.9 billion by 2027, exhibiting a CAGR of 5.9% during the forecast period.
+The market is geographically fragmented into the Middle East and Africa, Europe, Latin America, Asia Pacific, and North America.
+Amongst these, North America procured USD 25.5 billion in 2019 and is set to dominate in the forthcoming period.

 Request a Sample Copy of the Research Report: https://www.fortunebusinessinsights.com/enquiry/request-sample-pdf/medical-clothing-market-102704